-(2) an implementation manual providing guidance to persons entering into
+(2) an implementation manual providing guidance to persons entering into transactions governed by this [act].

 Legislative Note: The bracketed language in subsection (a) should be replaced with the name of the appropriate office, and bracket spaces in subsection (e) should be replaced with the appropriate dollar amounts.